aureka/AurekaVBBundle/README.md

 =====================
 [![Build Status](https://travis-ci.org/aureka/AurekaVBBundle.png)](https://travis-ci.org/aureka/AurekaVBBundle)

-Integrates vbulletin with a Symfony application
+Integrates vbulletin with a Symfony application, providing a Single Sign In.
+Any user logging into a Symfony application will automatically log into vBulletin.

 ## Installation